Author and Neuroscientist Daniel Levitin On Happiness and Longevity

 Not All Diet Advice Is Created Equal

-TL: You begin the chapter about diet with a warning to be wary of advise from doctors — and scientists, like yourself — who step outside their field of expertise to offer it.
+TL: You begin the chapter about diet with a warning to be wary of advice from doctors — and scientists, like yourself — who step outside their field of expertise to offer it.

 DL: It’s not like everybody is telling you to do the same thing.
 They’re often telling you to do the opposite.
 And they can’t all be right.
 And a lot of people who write these diet books don’t really have any qualifications to do so.